BollinsureLife Insurance

 Age at Application

 The single biggest factor.
 A 30-year-old pays less than half what a 45-year-old pays for the same coverage.
-Apply early — your rate is locked at application.
+Applying earlier can help preserve lower age-based pricing, subject to underwriting.

 🚬